mickfuzz/phd4/_posts/other/conferences/2024-11-final-review-and-tepa.md

 ### Concluding remarks

 In summary, the implications of this research highlight the potential for reframing the primary focus of teaching computing through accessible project-based approaches structured around the application of relatable design patterns.
 I encourage wider testing of these processes to assess the generalisability of the findings based on several motivations.
 Firstly, the overall approach is aligned with solid foundations for using funds of identity as an inclusive and transformational practice for young people engaging with digital technology, as explored in a special issue of Mind, Culture and Activity [@kajamaa_young_2019-3].
 Secondly, the process of using games as a medium for expressing these funds of identity remains a valid approach.
 While research on game making may have waned in popularity, interest from young people endures.
 Thirdly, in light of increased concerns about risky online activity and screen time addiction, family involvement in the digital lives of young people remains an ongoing issue.
 Game making as a joint family activity offers an accessible and inclusive foundation for exploring further digital issues that impact home lives.

-Finally, we can hope that the pendulum of digital education in the UK and beyond may swing back from the conservative stance on the power of abstract knowledge, exemplified by Michael Gove's implementation of the computing curriculum and exam structure, towards a more applied approach.
+Finally, we can hope that the pendulum of digital education in the UK and beyond may swing back from the conservative stance on the power of abstract knowledge, exemplified by Michael Gove's implementation of the computing curriculum and exam structure, towards a more applied approach [@preston_re-engineering_2013].
 This shift would align with Papert's vision of computational thinking, which is grounded in concrete, hands-on computing experiences involving projects that can motivate personal connections to the underlying content knowledge in context.